If your goal is to increase the traffic that your landing page is receiving, Facebook Ads may be just the tool you need to learn about.

 All of the information you post on your profile helps Facebook categorize you into a very specific demographic that helps advertisers target you as their audience.

 This is the recipe that Facebook gives you so that you can attract high-quality traffic and not just create an ad that basically anyone can see, whether they would be interested in what you’re offering or not.

 Not only is Facebook helpful to create your own marketing campaign, but it also helps you to strategize by allowing you to see how your competitors behave.

 You can easily check your competitors’ Facebook page and consult how many followers they have and how they advertise.
 By exploring their page, you can easily tell if an ad campaign they ran was successful or not, helping you to learn from their mistakes.

 Exploring what your competitors are doing may sound like a dirty trick, but it is a necessary step not to copy what they are doing, but to learn about what works and what doesn’t.

-This is specially true if you are just starting out and beginning to test the waters with Facebook Ads.
+This is especially true if you are just starting out and beginning to test the waters with Facebook Ads.